Why We Recommend the Oral-B iO Series 9 Electric Toothbrush

 Composite scores derived from review patterns, expert coverage, and specifications.
 Higher is stronger on that dimension.

-The Oral-B iO Series 9 offers advanced features like artificial intelligence-guided cleaning and multiple brush head options, justifying its premium price for those seeking top-tier technology.
-However, the Philips Sonicare ProtectiveClean 4100 delivers comparable cleaning performance at a fraction of the cost, making it an excellent choice for budget-conscious buyers who prioritize effectiveness over extra features.
+The Oral-B iO Series 9 offers advanced features like artificial intelligence and multiple cleaning modes for those seeking cutting-edge technology and premium performance.
+The Philips Sonicare ProtectiveClean 4100 delivers excellent cleaning results at a fraction of the cost, making it ideal for budget-conscious buyers who don't need extra features.
+Both have identical ratings, so your choice depends on whether premium features justify the $200 price difference.

 Electric Toothbrushes: Common Questions